Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-manually.md

 After [2.
 Initialize](#2-initialize) for childchain, The Operator should register an address of the rootchain contract to stake manager contract.

-After setup operator plasma chain, Operator must register an address of rootchain to Stake manager contract.
+After setting up the operator plasma chain, operator must register a rootchain contract address to the stake manager contract.

-Using `setManagers` sub-command of `manage-staking`, Set the stake contract addresses for running Operator's plasma chain.
+Using `setManagers` sub-command of `manage-staking`, set the stake contract addresses to run operator's plasma chain.

 ```bash
 plasma-evm $ build/bin/geth --nousb manage-staking setManagers manager.json  \